Glutathione, in a nutshell, is a powerful antioxidant.

 Having an overall healthy body – good hydration, good nutrition, with limited exposure to harmful chemicals and toxins keep the body functioning at its best.

-Oral and intravenous supplementation options are available, however, recommend that you choose an intravenous method, offered by doctors.
+Oral and intravenous supplementation options are available, however, recommend that you choose an intravenous method, offered by providers.
 Oral glutathione is very poorly absorbed and is more readily available to the body in injection form.
 An oral supplement can also be expensive, and it can cause stomach discomfort and at times could be harmful to your health if taken incorrectly or in incorrect amounts.
 With an IV offered by a clinician, you can rest easy knowing that you are getting a high-quality, most bio-available form in the correct dosage.
 This allows for optimal healing, restoration, and energy.

 At Natural Bio Health, we offer injections of the Myer’s Cocktail (see link), with an option to add Glutathione.
 This supplement is beneficial to almost everyone in maintaining optimal health, boosting immune systems, and improving overall energy levels.
 It is also a great way to prepare your body if you plan on competing in athletic events, or during times when you know that you will be under additional stress.
 We recommend that our patients prepare for the IV by drinking plenty of water and having a meal or snack before coming into the office.
 Some patients may experience a general flushing feeling, light-headedness, and/or a taste of the vitamins, and having food in your stomach can decrease these symptoms.